THE PHOTO SESSION:

 1. FED & TIRED

 The best thing you can do to prepare for this session is make sure your baby is ready to be super, duper sleepy.
 The sleepier baby is, the more variety of poses & set-ups I can provide.
-If the baby has slept all morning and then arrives to my studio, your newborn just might be ready for a long awake period, which makes the job of getting baby sleepy more challenging.
+If the baby is over 2 weeks, has deep slept all morning and then arrives to my studio, your newborn just might be ready for a long awake period, which makes the job of getting baby sleepy more challenging.
 When baby is awake, I am very limited in the variety of poses I can provide, as baby will be moving a lot.
 I know it will be hard to entertain baby atop of your own sleep deprivation, but if possible, it will be well worth the effort!

 Many moms tell me “baby sleeps all the time, but trust me, he sleeps SO good this time of day!” only to have baby wake up, since they will be unclothed and un-swaddled during the session in addition to having someone working with them.